ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 `singularity exec $HOME/singularity.img <command execution here>`

 ## Annotating the ruff
 Annotation of eukaryote genomes commonly includes these steps: repeat masking, generating "evidences" from sequence data (proteins, transcripts) and combining these with gene finding tools that can use the evidence to generate "best-guess" gene models.
-Gene finders may either use generic "profiles" to predict genes, or specifically trained hidden-markov models (HMM) that more accurately reflect the sort of sequence motifs associated with genes in a particular species or taxonomic clade.
-Usually, these are trained on a large set of manually curated (verified) gene structures from high-quality reference genome(s).
-For the ruff, we will use the chicken reference.

 ## B2.2.
 Repeat-masking the genome
 Identifying repetitive motifs in a eukaryotic genome sequence is important prior to annotation as repeat sequences are abundant but usually not part of actual protein-coding genes.
 Excluding them from the annotation process can therefore increase the quality of resulting gene models.
 The most popular tool for this purpose is **RepeatMasker**.
 It comes with a range of reference repeat sequences and uses a special version of BLAST (and some other tools) to annotate repetitive motifs.